oasisprotocol/old-docs/src/operators/maintenance/handling-network-upgrades.md

 ::: warning NOTICE
 There used to be instructions here to upgrade using `jq`.
 However, since JQ has a [bug](https://github.com/stedolan/jq/issues/369) where it does not handle very large integers correctly, this method no longer works.
-We will be posting instructions about how to manually patch the genesis document during upgrades until we have a better solution.
+We will be posting an updated genesis document during upgrades until we have a better solution.
 :::

 ## Wiping State